Requesting Medical Records

 4. Action – If for some reason they go past the allotted time that the healthcare provider’s state has to provide you access to your medical records, then you have the option to file state and federal complaints – with the state’s medical board and with the federal Office of Civil Rights (OCR).
 Resources: How to file a complaint with OCR, the Complaint Portal for filing online, or file by email [email protected].

-If a health care provider, such as a plastic surgeon or lab work company, makes it difficult to obtain your medical file, know you are legally entitled to your medical records.
+If a health care provider, such as a plastic surgeon or lab, makes it difficult to obtain your medical file, know you are legally entitled to your medical records.
 It is a Federal Civil Rights and HIPAA Violation to refuse to give them to a patient.

 For more information and for comments on the experiences of others, please refer to Dave de Bronkart’s (epatientdave) page as an excellent resource on the matter.
 At times he also reaches out to twitter to help individuals gather information.
 Additionally, please refer to the HIPAA fact sheet.